luoyi-hi/www25/README.md

 | **Best Use Case** | Continuous Control | LLM Reasoning | LLM Generation | Iterative Alignment | **Routing / Global Metrics** |

 **Highlights of GDRPO:**
-1.  **Granularity Mismatch Solution:** Unlike PPO/GRPO which apply step-level updates, GDRPO uses **Sequence-Level Advantage** to directly optimize the non-differentiable, holistic LSD metric.
+1.  **Granularity-Mismatch Solution.** Unlike PPO/GRPO, which perform step-level updates, GDRPO uses a **sequence-level advantage** to directly optimize the non-differentiable, holistic LSD metric.
-2.  **Stable Anchor:** Unlike GRPO/GSPO which use a stochastic "Group Mean" as the baseline, GDRPO uses a **Deterministic Greedy Rollout ($\pi^*$)**.
-This serves as a stable performance anchor, reducing variance by asking: *"Did exploration beat the model's current best strategy?"*
+2.  **Stable anchor baseline.** In contrast to GRPO/GSPO, which rely on a stochastic group-mean baseline, GDRPO uses a **deterministic greedy rollout ($\pi^*$)** as a stability anchor, reducing variance by explicitly asking: *“Did exploration beat the model’s current best deterministic strategy?”*
-3.  **Efficiency:** Being Critic-free, it avoids the massive overhead of training a Value Network for complex graph states.
+3.  **Computational efficiency.** Because GDRPO is critic-free, it avoids the substantial overhead of training a value network over complex graph-structured states.

 ---